 The Memorial Walk was created in 2015, on the 100th Anniversary of the ANZAC landing at Gallipoli during World War I. (ANZAC is the name given to the Australian and New Zealand Army Corps).

-This walk, and the steel silhouette works of soldiers placed along it, commemorate the sacrifice of thousands of locals that enlisted in the war in service of the British Commonwealth.
+This walk and the steel silhouette works of soldiers along it, commemorate the sacrifice of thousands of locals who enlisted in the war in service of the British Commonwealth.

 6. Beach hop from Bar Beach to Merewether Beach

-Start your walk at Bar Beach and walk southwest until it turns into Merewether Beach, one of the top spots for surfers.
+Start your walk at Bar Beach (map) and walk southwest until it turns into Merewether Beach (map), one of the top spots for surfers.
 Stop at the The Beach Hotel for tasty pub fare and delicious drinks while taking in the incredible sight of the bay!

 I happened to be there on a glorious day.
 Aside from the view and the various food options, one of the highlights of lunch at The Beach Hotel was the LIVE MUSIC.
 It was one of the highlights of my trip to Newcastle!

-I recommend ending your journey at Merewether Baths.
+I recommend ending your journey at Merewether Baths (map).
 The ocean baths are actually swimming pools filled with ocean water, but they are set right up against the sea.
 Take a soak, swim some laps, and refresh before your walk back!

 7. Re-hydrate at FogHorn Brewhouse